gokulcodes/lattize/README.md

 A Chrome DevTools extension that shows overall performance metrics of any website.

 ## Requirements
+- Total number of nodes rendered
+- Total memory consumed for rendering [RAM]
+- System Specs [cores, CPU, model]
 - Visualizer for DOM Tree and it’s dependent CSS and API calls attached to it.
-- Total number of nodes rendered
 - Maximum depth of DOM tree
 - Total time for HTML[DOM] and CSS[CSSOM] parsing
 - Time taken to render each children in DOM Tree